 These abnormal cells do reproduce rapidly and eventually take up much of the room needed by the healthy blood cells in the body to perform their functions.
 As the levels of abnormal white blood cells increase and the levels of healthy blood cells decreases, serious side effects of the condition begin to appear and medical treatment will be needed.
 The condition is considered chronic and there is no known cure.

 Researchers are unsure of the exact cause of the DNA defect that causes hairy cell leukemia to develop, but there have been numerous risk factors identified that may contribute to the development of the condition.
 There have been individuals that have developed the condition without being exposed to any of the risk factors and there are some individuals that have been exposed to multiple risk factors but have not developed the condition.

-Because of the rarity of the condition and the small number of individuals that may have obtained the DNA mutation that causes the condition this way, it is not currently possible to prove that hairy cell leukemia is a genetic disorder.
-Individuals of a certain heritage, called Ashekenazi Jewish heritage, have a higher incidence of developing hairy cell leukemia than the general population.
+Because of the rarity of the condition and the small number of individuals who may have obtained the DNA mutation that causes the condition this way, it is not currently possible to prove that hairy cell leukemia is a genetic disorder.
+Individuals of a certain heritage, called Ashkenazi Jewish heritage, have a higher incidence of developing hairy cell leukemia than the general population.

 Benzene is a known carcinogen that is used in great amounts in a large number of industries, such as the petroleum industry, the manufacturing industry, and the agriculture industry.
 Workers in these industries that have been exposed to high levels of benzene for a long period of time have a greatly increased risk of developing some types of cancers, including hairy cell leukemia.

 Between 600 and 800 individuals are diagnosed with hairy cell leukemia each year.
 The condition progresses slowly and there are many treatments available that can effectively manage the disorder.
 In fact, many individuals manage the condition for up to 10 years effectively with the use of current treatments.

 Do I have a Benzene Lawsuit?

-The Toxic Tort Litigation Group at our law firm is an experienced team of trial lawyers that focus exclusively on the representation of plaintiffs in Benzene lawsuits.
+The Toxic Tort Litigation Group at Schmidt & Clark, LLP law firm is an experienced team of trial lawyers that focus exclusively on the representation of plaintiffs in Benzene lawsuits.
 We are handling individual and group litigation nationwide and currently accepting new Benzene cases in all 50 states.

-If you or a loved one have been exposed to Benzene and developed a form of leukemia or other blood related disease, you should contact us immediately.
+If you or a loved one have been exposed to Benzene and developed a form of leukemia or other blood-related disease, you should contact us immediately.
 You may be entitled to compensation and we can help.